AISSISTANT: Human-AI Collaborative Review and Perspective Research Workflows in Data Science: Future Work Ethical Considerations

-\textbf{Ethical Considerations} \textsc{AIssistant} accelerates research by automating time-intensive tasks, but the autonomous generation of reviews and papers may lower barriers to producing substandard or misleading content, potentially overloading the peer-review process.
-Human-AI collaboration may also amplify biases from training data or prior outputs.
-Transparent disclosure of LLM involvement is essential.
-Misuse risks exist in fields such as chemistry, physics, cybersecurity, environmental studies, biomedical research, social sciences, and finance.
-As AI capabilities expand, governance, bias mitigation, and accountability are crucial to ensure outputs remain ethically sound, scientifically rigorous, and socially responsible.
-In line with the EU AI Act, responsibility for ethical use is distributed between system providers and humans, underscoring the need for accountable integration of \textsc{AIssistant} into scholarly infrastructures \cite{eu_ai_act}.
+\textbf{Ethical Considerations.} \textsc{AIssistant} reduces effort in scholarly workflow but may enable substandard or misleading outputs, potentially straining peer review.
+Human-AI collaboration can amplify biases from training data or prior outputs; however, we believe that the transparent LLM disclosure is essential.
+Misuse risks exist across domains, including chemistry, physics, cybersecurity, biomedicine, social sciences, and finance.
+Governance, bias mitigation, and accountability are critical to ensure outputs remain ethically sound and scientifically rigorous.
+Responsibility for ethical use is shared between system providers and humans, consistent with the EU AI Act~\cite{eu_ai_act}.